kevinyswong/kevinyswong.github.io/index.md

   earth belong equally to us all, and the earth itself to nobody!
   </blockquote>
-  In the text itself, Rousseau writes that it is both natural and moral inequality, not just the natural inequality that Currid-Halkett ascribes to his claim, that contribute to social inequality among men, his argument set upon a hypothetical origin of civilization:
+  In the text itself, Rousseau writes that it is both natural and moral inequality, not just the moral inequality that Currid-Halkett ascribes to his claim, that contribute to social inequality among men, his argument set upon a hypothetical origin of civilization:
   <blockquote>